ON THIS PAGE: You will find out more about the factors that increase the chance of developing multiple myeloma. Use the

 Age.
 Myeloma occurs most commonly in people over 60.
 The average age at diagnosis is 70.
 Only 2% of cases occur in people under 40.

 Exposure to radiation or chemicals.
 People who have been exposed to radiation or to asbestos, benzene, pesticides, and other chemicals used in rubber manufacturing may be at higher risk for developing myeloma.
 People often exposed to wood products, such as carpenters, furniture makers, and paper makers, are also at higher risk.
 There is also a high incidence of myeloma among professional firefighters and those exposed to herbicides, including Agent Orange.

 Monoclonal gammopathy of undetermined significance (MGUS).
-As explained in the Introduction, a person with a small amount of M protein in their blood has a 1% to 2% chance of developing myeloma, lymphoma, or another blood-related cancer called Waldenstrom’s macroglobulinemia per year (see the Stages section for more information).
+As explained in the Introduction, a person with a small amount of M protein in their blood has a 1% to 2% chance of developing myeloma, lymphoma, or another blood-related cancer called Waldenstrom macroglobulinemia per year (see the Stages section for more information).

 Sex.
 Myeloma is slightly more common in men.

 The next section in this guide is Symptoms and Signs.
-It explains what body changes or medical problems this disease can cause.
-Use the menu to choose another section to read in this guide.
+It explains what changes or medical problems multiple myeloma can cause.
+Use the menu to choose a different section to read in this guide.